 Ideally, a client with a tendinopathy will have treatments two or three times a week until the client can perform activities of daily living with minimal or no pain for at least 4 days.
 Once this has been achieved, reduce frequency to once per week until symptoms are absent for at least 7 days.
-When the client reports that they have been pain-free for more than 7 days, treatment can be reduced to twice per month.
-If the client is pain-free for 3 or more consecutive weeks, they can then schedule appointments once per month or as necessary.
+When the client reports that he or she has been pain-free for more than 7 days, treatment can be reduced to twice per month.
+If the client is pain-free for 3 or more consecutive weeks, he or she can then schedule appointments once per month or as necessary.